mridul891/Recentportfolio/README.md

 - Includes a light and dark mode.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.
--Deployed the project on vercel
+- Deployed the project on vercel